Back

 MD, Manipal College of Medical Sciences

-Scleral show is a visible band of white sclera between the iris and the lower eyelid when the eyes are open and looking straight ahead.
-Doctors call it inferior scleral show; in popular culture the same look is often described as sanpaku eyes, a Japanese term meaning "three whites" for the sclera visible on three sides of the iris.
-The eyelid sits lower than it should, the lower lash line drops away from the iris, and the eye opening looks taller and rounder than normal.
-It is not the same as ectropion, where the lid edge turns outward.
+Scleral show is the band of white you can see between the iris and the lower eyelid when your eyes are open and looking straight ahead.
+Doctors call the lower version inferior scleral show.
+You may also hear the same look called sanpaku eyes, from a Japanese term meaning three whites, because the sclera shows on three sides of the iris.

 Scleral show hero on Female_Frontal_2: portrait shows visible white sclera band beneath the iris on both eyes; single-eye zoom callout.